Deep Adaptation: Reception and responses

 Several scientists noted that Bendell’s conclusion of the inevitability of near term social collapse due to climate disruption was neither proven nor widely accepted.
 Climatologist Michael Mann was scathing in his assessments of Bendell’s scientific conclusions, and Gavin Schmidt, head of NASA's Goddard Institute for Space Studies, asserted that previous climate trends of gradual change would continue.
 Scientists and environmental writers differed on their assessments of the likelihood of collapse.
 For instance, lead author of the 2019 UN global disaster risk assessment, Scott Williams, said that Bendell was closer to the mark than his detractors, as the UN report was "close to stating that ‘collapse is inevitable."
 Responding to Nicholas, Hall and Schmidt, biologist Pablo Servigne and colleagues found the Deep Adaptation work to be credible, and the criticisms often misleading.
 They noted that those criticisms do not invalidate the main message that collapse is a probability high enough to demand rapid and deep adaptation.

 Bendell published a response to critics of his 2018 paper in mid-2020.
 Bendell also issued a revised version of the original paper in 2020.
 The original paper stated that “social collapse is inevitable.”
 The revision is “premised on the view that societal collapse is likely, inevitable, or already unfolding.”
 Since the paper’s publication, numerous scientific measures of the pace of climate change have exceeded predictions.
-In 2021, Michael Mann stated, "There is no question that we are dealing with a whole new level of threat.
-If we allow the warming to proceed, then we will exceed our adaptive capacity as a civilization."

 The paper also faced ethical criticisms.
 These criticisms start from the assumption that stating a dark view of climate change leads to despair and inaction.
 Researchers Nicholas, Hall and Schmidt asserted that Bendell's claim of inevitable societal collapse due to runaway climate change was not only wrong, but that it would undermine the cause of the climate movement.
 Michael Mann, and science journalist Ronald Bailey in Reason have voiced similar concerns.

 Environmental activist and professor Rupert Read welcomed Bendell's analysis, suggesting that although the inevitability of societal collapse can be debated, its likelihood means that we must engage with the concept of Deep Adaptation because of the precautionary principle.
 Naresh Giangrande, a founder of the first Transition Town, called the paper an important part of a growing field of credible scholarship on the real risks of societal collapse from impacts of climate disruption.
 Social justice trainer Brooke Lavelle and sustainability researcher Zach Walsh asked, "What if our efforts to create a more just and caring world weren't separated from our efforts to adapt to near-term social collapse?"